redpanda-data/connect/docs/processors/README.md

 ```

 Conditional is a processor that has a list of child `processors`,
 `else_processors`, and a condition.
-For each message, if the condition
+For each message batch, if the
-passes, the child `processors` will be applied, otherwise the
+condition passes, the child `processors` will be applied, otherwise
-`else_processors` are applied.
-This processor is useful for applying
+the `else_processors` are applied.
+This processor is useful for
-processors based on the content type of the message.
+applying processors based on the content of message batches.

+In order to conditionally process each message of a batch individually use this
+processor with the [`process_batch`](#process_batch) processor.

 You can find a [full list of conditions here](../conditions).